gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 Hacker voice: _I'm in._

 We're successfully jumping into the `call_me_maybe` function as evidence by the printouts, but it's not playing any sound yet.
-Here's the code again for
+Here's the C code again for
 convenience:
 ```c
 void call_me_maybe(int beat_len) {